-If you’ve been following the My Itchy Travel Feet page on Facebook or our Instagram account, then you know how much Alan and I enjoy traveling on cold weather trips.
-We’ve even dedicated a Pinterest board to winter travel.
+If you’ve been following the My Itchy Travel Feet page on Facebook, then you know how much Alan and I enjoy traveling on cold weather trips.

 Why are we such big fans of cold and snow?
 Because it’s a great way for active boomer travelers to jump start those New Year’s fitness goals.
 And did you know that spending time in nature during the winter relieves holiday stress?

 You give, give, give in December — to friends, family and those in need.
 January is a time to give back to you, in a healthy way, of course.
 Embrace winter — rather than fighting it — on a cold weather nature trip that includes plenty of active travel options.